aismann/LiveEditor/README.md

 You be the Winner using “Axmol's Scene Editor” writing your next game!

-Writting games in minutes will be possible.
+Realising games in minutes will be possible.

 (*) as far as I'm know ;)